 That wasn’t that hard was it?
 Just height and weight, blood pressure and heart rate, and a quick blood and urine, done during an early morning appointment.

 After you’ve done your quick 5 minute physical portion, the paramedical will sit down with you (you can now have your morning coffee or tea) and ask you a series of medical questions.
 The questions are designed to get a complete picture of your entire medical history.
 It’s very important to answer all questions, not just honestly, but completely and in detail.
 The questions will basically be ‘tell me everything about your eyes and ears’, ‘now tell me everything about your skin and bones’, ‘now everything about your stomach and kidneys’.

-Some companies these days will alternatively ask you the medical questions by phone, seperately from the paramedical’s visit.
+Some companies these days will alternatively ask you the medical questions by phone, separately from the paramedical’s visit.